-David looks forward to serving Cornerstone as Associate Pastor, particularly in the areas of adult Christian education, home groups, and men’s ministry.
+David was installed as Associate Pastor in October, 2017.
+He enjoys serving Cornerstone in the areas of adult Christian education, home groups, and men’s ministry.
 He is also excited to be part of the ESL ministry.
-David’s hobbies include reading novels out loud with his wife Ginny, chasing his 4 year old daughter on the playground, and playing volleyball.
+Dave’s hobbies include reading novels out loud with his wife Ginny, chasing his 4 year old daughter on the playground, and playing volleyball.